Hotter than Hell (Dua Lipa song): Music and lyrics

 Musically, "Hotter than Hell" is a dance-pop, electropop and tropical house song, with disco and R&B-house elements.
 The song runs for 3 minutes and 7 seconds, and is constructed in verse–chorus form.
-It is composed in 4/4 time and the key of E minor, with a pop dance tempo of 110 beats per minute and a chord progression of Am–C–Em–D. The song has hip hop-influenced verses and pop choruses with a beat drop.
+It is composed in 4/4 time and the key of E♭ minor, with a pop dance tempo of 110 beats per minute and a chord progression of A♭m–B–E♭m–D♭.
+The song has hip hop-influenced verses and pop choruses with a beat drop.
 The first verse, references the Arctic Monkeys' "505", where Lipa sings "you probably still adore me with my hands around your neck."

 Driven by marimbas and synthesizers, the production includes, handclaps, light bongo taps, steel-drum synth jabs, church organs, and a beat that spans house, pop and tropical genres, created using a caribbean drum.
 Lipa uses raspy alto vocals, spanning from E3 to D5.
 "Hotter than Hell" has themes of empowerment and heartache.
 In the lyrics, Lipa channels a boyfriend who made her feel as if she was not good enough.
 She taunts him while he cannot resist her love, and takes revenge for his actions, all while looking hotter than hell.
 The lyrics feature religious undertones.
 In the chorus, the singer uses hell as a metaphor to describe being away from her lover and the metaphor of heaven to describe the pleasure she gives him.